-The master of engineering programs require a minimum of 30 credits.
-The dual MEng/MBA program's credit requirements vary according to the undergraduate business courses completed.
+The master of science in engineering programs require a minimum of 30 credits.
+The dual MSE/MBA program's credit requirements vary according to the undergraduate business courses completed.
 A savings of two to four courses results from the combining of the two degree programs.
 Please note that a waiver of any requirement for the degree must be approved in writing by the Office of the Dean of the School of Engineering.
-A cumulative GPA of 3.0 or better is requirements.
+A cumulative GPA of 3.0 or better is required for graduation, and, if applicable, completion of all thesis requirements.
 A student may not graduate with more than two course grades lower than B-.
 A student may not graduate with a grade of F in any of the courses attempted.